JS-Jamie/forever-home/README.md

 # Forever Home

 Forever Home is a MERN application for a non-profit, no-kill animal shelter that rescues animals and finds forever homes for them.
-The idea was derived from my personal plan to run a small animal shelter in my senior years.
 This application supports the shelter’s mission to give back to the society and help animals.

 Check out the website [**here**](https://forever-home-js-jamie.koyeb.app/) :)